Cyclic covers and toroidal embeddings: Introduction

 Cyclic covers are a useful tool in algebraic geometry.
 The simplest example is the field extension

 obtained by adjoining to a field the root of an element.
 For example, the equation $t^n-\varphi \prod_i z_i^{m_i}$ over $K$ simplifies to $t^n-\prod_i z_i^{m_i}$ over $K(\sqrt[n]{\varphi})$.

 In classical algebraic geometry, cyclic covers were used to construct new examples from known ones.
-Given a complex projective variety $X$, a torsion line bundle $L$ over $X$ induces canonically a cyclic (topological) covering $\pi\colon X'\to X$ such that $\pi^*L$ becomes trivial.
+Given a complex projective variety $X$, a torsion line bundle $L$ over $X$ induces canonically an \'etale cyclic Galois covering $\pi\colon X'\to X$ such that $\pi^*L$ becomes trivial.
 If $L$ has torsion index $r$ and $s\in \Gamma(X,L^r)$ is nowhere zero, the covering can be constructed as the $r$-th root of $s$ (as in the function field case, the pullback of $s$ becomes an $r$-th power of a section of the pullback of $L$).
-We may denote it by $\pi\colon X[\sqrt[n]{s}]\to X$.
-The choice of $s$ is not important, up to isomorphism, since $X$ is compact.
+We may denote it by $\pi\colon X[\sqrt[r]{s}]\to X$.
+The isomorphism class of $\pi$ does not depend on the choice of $s$, since $X$ being compact, every two nowhere zero sections differ by a non-zero constant.

 Many invariants of $X'$ can be read off those of $X$, but with coefficients in negative powers of $L$.
 For example,

 So one may construct manifolds with prescribed invariants by taking roots of torsion line bundles on known manifolds.
 The process may be reversed: known statements on the invariants of $X'$ translate into similar statements on $X$, twisted by negative powers of $L$.
 For example, the K\"ahler differential of $X'$ decomposes into integrable flat connections on $L^{-i}$, so that $\oplus_{i=0}^{r-1}\Omega^\bullet_X(L^{-i})$ is the Hodge complex $\pi_*\Omega^\bullet_{X'}$ on $X$.
 In particular, the $E_1$-degeneration for $(\Omega^\bullet_{X'},F)$ translates into the $E_1$-degeneration for $(\Omega^\bullet_{X'}(L^{-i}),F)$, for every $i$.
-This exchange of information between the total and base space of a cyclic cover is called the {\em cyclic covering trick}.
+This exchange of information between the total and base space of a cyclic cover is called the {\em cyclic covering trick} (cf. sections 1 and 2 of~\cite{EVlect} for example).

 The range of applications of the cyclic covering trick extends dramatically if $s$ is allowed to have zeros.
 In this case $s$ is a non-zero global section of the $n$-th power of some line bundle $L$ on $X$.
 The $n$-th root of $s$ is defined just as above.
 We obtain for example the same formula